 The selection committee determines how to allocate awards based on the size and quality of the applicant pool.
 In most selection rounds, not all qualified applicants can be awarded.
 The most common award amount is $1000.
 A small number of applicants with the highest rankings may received $1250, $1500, or $1750.
 Occasionally, a very highly ranked applicant whose program is at least a semester long may receive more, but no award is greater than the program cost (minus any other awards such as the Gilman).

 - I also received another award to attend this program.
-Does this affect my CGS award?
+Will this affect my CGS award?

 As long as your total awards do not exceed the cost of the program, your CGS award is not affected.
-You should make sure that your application paperwork reflects the full cost of attendance, including costs you may be expected to cover on your own (that are not included in the program fee), to avoid any unnecessary reductions in your award.
+You should make sure that your paperwork reflects the full cost of attendance, including costs you may be expected to cover on your own (that are not included in the program fee), to avoid any unnecessary reductions in your award.
 If you are applying for CGS funding to help cover the costs of a CUNY program, you will complete this paperwork if you are selected as a finalist.
 If you are applying for CGS funding to help cover the cost of a non-CUNY program, you will complete a Consortium Agreement during the application process that requires you to document program costs and related expenses.

 - If I’m selected, how will I be paid?

 All CGS awards will be processed through Financial Aid, and in most cases, awards will be disbursed after your program fees are due, and summer program participants may not receive their awards until their programs have concluded.
 Therefore, you should make arrangements to pay your program fee and cover all expenses before the award is disbursed.